Multicalibration for Modeling Censored Survival Data with Universal Adaptability: Methodology

 \subsection{Multicalibration as an alternative to \textsc{ipsw}}

-An alternative strategy, also referred to as imputation, involves learning a function that correlates the responses~(pseudo labels) with individuals' covariates only using the source data.
-The objective is to learn a function with good generalization capacity, which is competitive with the propensity score estimate, irrespective of the target population.
-As such, we can circumvent target-specific propensity scores using unlabeled samples from all domains.
-For concreteness, suppose $\wt{m}^{(k)}(X; t)$ is some function learned for $m^{(k)}(X; t)$, and we define the prediction error for the target to be an absolute deviation from the true statistic
+An alternative approach, often referred to as imputation, involves learning a function that maps individuals’ covariates to their responses (pseudo labels) using only the source data.
+The goal is to develop a function with strong generalization ability that performs competitively with the propensity score-based estimate, regardless of the target population.
+By doing so, we can bypass the need for target-specific propensity scores and leverage unlabeled samples from all domains.
+For concreteness, suppose $\wt{m}^{(k)}(X; t)$ is a learned approximation of $m^{(k)}(X; t)$, trained on source data.
+We define its prediction error for the target population as the absolute deviation from the true target parameter:

-which can be employed to measure the accuracy of predictors over the target domain.
-Additionally, within the context of algorithmic fairness~\citep{dwork2012fairness}, the learned function should not only offer precise predictions but maintain fairness for subpopulations as well.
+This quantity measures how well the imputed function $\wt{m}^{(k)}(X; t)$ approximates the true conditional expectation in the target domain, thereby providing a direct assessment of the imputation strategy's accuracy in adapting to domain shifts.
+In the context of algorithmic fairness~\citep{dwork2012fairness}, the learned function should not only provide accurate predictions but also ensure fairness across subpopulations.

-We introduce the concept of ``Universal adaptability'' to delineate the goal of learning a function comparable to \textsc{ipsw}.
+We introduce the concept of ``Universal Adaptability" to formalize the objective of learning a function that achieves performance comparable to the \textsc{ipsw} estimator, while avoiding reliance on explicit propensity score estimation.
+We first introduce a general notation $\nu(T;t)$ to represent the quantity of interest that depends on the survival time $T$ and $t$.
+Let $\tau^{ps}(t, w) = E_{\sD_\sT}[ w(X) \nu(T; t)]$ as its \textsc{ipsw} estimator.
 Following the definition of \cite{Kim22}, consider a set of conditional membership probability $\wt{\sigma} \in \Sigma$, and define

 \begin{definition}[Universal adaptability] For a set of propensity scores $\Sigma$ and a source domain distribution $\sD_{\sS}$, a predictor $\wt{m}(X; t)$ is said to be $(\Sigma, \alpha)$-universally adaptable if